 If what we’ve been seeing in the offices is any indication, this winter is going to be a doozy.
 Check out the articles from pediatrician Dr. Julia Getzelman to learn about supporting your and your kid’s immune systems.
 And don’t forget that “eating a rainbow,” establishing good sleep habits, keeping stress levels down, hydrating with plenty of water or herbal teas, and washing hands are common sense practices that really do keep us healthy and help ward off the expected influx of winter sickness.

 Finally, many of us will be on planes this winter, so if you’re flying over the holidays, we strongly encourage families to wear well-fitting N95 (or equivalent) masks and frequently use a nasal spray like Xlear or Enovid.
 We are particularly excited about Enovid because of its promising data on prevention of respiratory infections including COVID (in human trials).
 High quality masks not only filter aerosols but also function to help keep our hands, which transmit germs, away from our faces.
 No one wants to spend their precious time off in bed or taking care of sick loved ones.
+And, unfortunately, emergency departments and urgent care centers country-wide are struggling to keep up with demand so you want to avoid needing those services now more than ever.
 Furthermore, a November 10, 2022 publication in Nature Medicine, which analyzed hundreds of thousands of COVID cases, urges us not to get repeated COVID infections because serious health risks to every organ system increase “without ambiguity” each time we’re infected!

 About GetzWell Personalized Pediatrics